AGIPrime/Theraxus/README.md

     -   **Upload Documents**: Keep your files handy - add and manage text-based documents effortlessly.
     -   **View Summaries**: Get quick, **concise summaries** of your uploaded files.

--   **🔍 Retrieval-Augmented Generation (RAG)**: Turbocharge your assistant's responses by intelligently retrieving the most relevant content from your document repository. ⚙️📖
+-   **🔍 Retrieval-Augmented Generation (RAG)**: Turbocharge your assistant's responses by intelligently retrieving the most relevant content from your document repository.
+Talk to your            files like never before. ⚙️📖

 -   **📝 Chat History**: Keep track of your past conversations with **dedicated chat histories**, so you never miss a beat. 📜